lucidrains/frame-averaging-pytorch/README.md

 net = FrameAverage(
     net,
-    stochastic = True  # whether to use stochastic variant from FAENet (one frame sampled at random) )
+    dim = 3,           # defaults to 3 for spatial, but can be any value stochastic = True  # whether to use stochastic variant from FAENet (one frame sampled at random) )